LuuppiChan/opinsys-install-script/README.md

 3. Open terminal by right clicking in the file explorer and pressing "Open in terminal"
 4. Run this `bash install-script.sh`
 5. Done! install/uninstall/launch the wanted programs.

+- All of these except Steam automatically uninstalls.
+Although all user data is still kept.

 ## Image of the script